StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 ## Superiority of Direct Backpressure

-Since multi-hop network protocols already implement indirect backpressure in the form of discarding or marking packets, it can be tempting to use the same mechanism to generate backpressure for first-hop physical bottlenecks.
+Since multi-hop network protocols already implement indirect backpressure signalling in the form of discarding or marking packets, it can be tempting to use the same mechanism to generate backpressure for first-hop physical bottlenecks.
 Superficially there might seem to be some attractive